Electricity prices in New South Wales depend on where you live, how much electricity your household uses, and the tariff type on your meter.

-Our comparison guide uses real-time data from the government-regulated Energy Made Easy and Victoria Energy Compare APIs, ensuring you see the most accurate, up-to-date electricity prices available.
-Plans are sorted by estimated annual cost for typical usage, factoring in supply charges, usage rates, and solar feed-in tariffs — making it easier than ever to compare, switch, and save with confidence.
+Our comparison tables uses real-time data from the government-regulated Energy Made Easy and Victoria Energy Compare, ensuring you see the most accurate, up-to-date electricity prices available.

-Want to compare electricity plans across Australia?
+Want to compare electricity plans across states in Australia?
 See all states compared here.

 Cheapest Electricity Plans in NSW